 - 1. Conduct a Resource "readiness" review prior to an anticipated severe winter weather event. - 2.
 Ensure the proper inspections have been completed. - 3.
 Ensure that all maintenance that is required has been completed. - Identify the proper resource contacts are available, up-to-date, and ready to respond for any questions or Operations-related inquiries. - 5.
-Before and during a severe winter weather event, the GOP will keep the Balancing Authority (BA) updated on changes to plant availability, capacity, or other operating limitations. - 6.
-In the event of the Resource coming offline, experiencing a derate, or failure to start due to the severe winter weather, Management shall conduct an analysis, develop lessons learned, and incorporate any additional practices into a revised Operating Plan.
+Before and during a severe winter weather event, the GOP will keep the Balancing Authority (BA) updated on changes to plant availability, capacity, or other operating limitations.

-KEY CAPTURE Department: Operations
+Department: Operations

-Policy Subject: Cold Weather Operations
+ENERGY Policy Subject: Cold Weather Operations

 Date: 11/13/2023 Review Period: Annually